Monday, 17 August 2026 MUMBAI EDITION LIVE

 Choosing your base

-Match the neighbourhood to your trip.
-If you’re here to see the sights and soak up old Mumbai, base yourself in Colaba or Fort.
-If you want convenience, transport links and predictable rooms, Andheri is hard to beat.
-If it’s all about a flight, stay near the airport and sleep easy.
-And if you want to feel the pulse of the city’s cool side and don’t mind a dorm, Bandra rewards you.
+Match the neighbourhood to the trip.
+If you are here to see the sights and soak up old Mumbai, base yourself in Colaba or Fort and walk.
+If you want convenience, transport links and predictable rooms, Andheri is hard to beat, and doubly so for families.
+If it is all about a flight, stay near the airport and sleep easy.
+If you want to feel the pulse of the city’s cool side and do not mind a dorm, Bandra rewards you.
+And if you need to be everywhere at once, Dadar’s rail connections quietly earn their keep.

 X Facebook Telegram